 B. Enter username and password

-C. Download the appropriate Linux Release, based on your Python version
+C. Download the appropriate Linux Release wheel, based on your Python version

 D. Move the downloaded file to the desired directory.